NLnetLabs/unbound-manual/source/getting-started/configuration.rst

 .. code-block:: bash

     server:
-        # can be uncommented if you do not need user privilige protection
+        # can be uncommented if you do not need user privilege protection
         # username: ""

         # can be uncommented if you do not need file access protection